Skip to main content

 Madrid has a continental climate with extremes that can catch visitors by surprise — baking hot summers and occasionally cold winters, but a very long, pleasant spring and autumn.
 The best months to visit are May, June, September, and October, when temperatures are comfortable for walking and exploring, hotel prices are reasonable, and the city is lively without the crushing summer heat.

-Madrid's spring is splendid.
-Temperatures climb from around 12°C in March to a warm 22–24°C by late May, with increasing sunshine and the Retiro park in full bloom.
-Easter week (Semana Santa) brings religious processions through the streets — solemn and impressive.
-The San Isidro festival in mid-May is Madrid's most important fiesta: bullfights at Las Ventas (the world's premier bullfighting arena), outdoor concerts, traditional dance in the Pradera de San Isidro, and neighbourhood celebrations across the city for a full week.
-The art museums are busy but manageable, the outdoor café terraces open up, and the long evenings of late May make the city especially enjoyable.
+The San Isidro festival in mid-May is Madrid's most important fiesta, honoring the city's patron saint: bullfights at Las Ventas (the world's premier bullfighting arena), outdoor concerts, and dance performances that takes place across the city, including traditional dance in the Pradera de San Isidro and neighbourhood celebrations for a full week.
+The art museums are busy but manageable, outdoor cafes fill up in the warm weather, and the good weather makes late May ideal for cultural activities and long evenings.
 Hotel prices are moderate in March–April, rising in May as demand increases.

-Summer in Madrid (June–August)
+Summer in Madrid (June–August): Busiest Months

-Autumn in Madrid (September–November)
+Autumn in Madrid (September–November): Blooming Flowers

-Winter in Madrid (December–February)
+Winter in the Spanish Capital (December–February)

-Avoiding the Crowds
+Avoiding the Crowds and Finding Fewer Crowds

 MadridSpainEuropeTravel Tips